AmirrezaAsadi/Privacy_Security_Personas/readme.txt

 We welcome contributions to improve this collection:

 1. **Data Updates** - Submit corrections or additions to persona data
-2. **Feature Requests** - Suggest new functionality
-3. **Bug Reports** - Report any issues you encounter
-4. **Documentation** - Help improve these instructions

-Please submit issues and pull requests through GitHub.

 ## Citation